adhikarinarayan/EM_phase_transition/README.md

 ```bash
 python src/generate_answers.py  --model_path "models/adapters/dataset-rho-1.0/final_checkpoint"
 ```
+This script will load the fine-tuned model from the specified checkpoint and generate answers to a set of standard questions.
+The output will be saved to a file or printed to the console, depending on the script's implementation.

 # 4. Judging Generated Answers
 Before running the judging script, you need to set the OPENAIAPIKEY environment variable.
 This key is required to access the OpenAI API for judging the generated answers.